Corticosteroids for Chronic Obstructive Pulmonary Disease (COPD)Skip to the navigation

 - Weight gain and fluid retention.

 - High blood pressure.

-Oral corticosteroids also may increase blood sugar level, which may lead to a type of diabetes caused by the medicine (secondary diabetes).
+Oral steroid medicines also may increase blood sugar level, which may lead to a type of diabetes caused by the medicine (secondary diabetes).
 If you already have diabetes, it may make the diabetes harder to control.

 Oral corticosteroids (long-term use)

-Common side effects of long-term use of oral corticosteroids include:
+Common side effects of long-term use of oral steroid medicines include: